nurkhaliqfm/IsingMC/readme.md

   <code>-v [&lt;char&gt;&lt;char&gt;]</code></br>
   <code>--visualization [&lt;char&gt;&lt;char&gt;]</code></br>
   <ul>
-    Turns on the visual evolution of the system. <code>&lt;char&gt;&lt;char&gt;</code> is a pair of characters that represents spin "up" and spin "down".
-The total time of execution will increase.</br>
+    Turns on the visual evolution of the system. <code>&lt;char&gt;&lt;char&gt;</code> is a pair of characters which represent spin "up" and spin "down".
+The total time of the execution will increase.</br>
     The default pair is U+0020, U+2588.
   </ul>
 </div>